junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 What's supposed to be a celebration turns into a memorial in ten minutes.

-They swap the beers into something stronger.
+They swap the beers for something stronger.

 They didn't lose any more people in this war, but a separation after the reunion always gives off that feeling, even if they were just ghosts.